 When was the last time you went to the country, spotted the ultimate tannenbaum, and chopped it down yourself?

-I've hand-picked, for your convenience, a few pick-your-own Montreal Christmas tree farms 30 to 90 minutes from Montreal that offer more than a quick conifer chop, so bring the whole family along for an afternoon of holiday fun.
+These pick-your-own Montreal Christmas tree farms are 30 to 90 minutes from Montreal and offer more than a quick conifer chop, so bring the whole family along for an afternoon of holiday fun.
 Have a home too small for a big Christmas tree?
 No problem.
 This live Christmas tree species won't take too much room.
 And you don't have to drive out to the country to find one.Continue to 9 of 10 below.

 09 of 10

 What's open and closed in Montreal on Christmas?
 The city pretty much shuts itself down on December 25th, but there are a few exceptions to the rule.
 Quite a few, actually.